 - Adjournment.
 This is a formal way of ending the meeting done by the head of the discussion panel as well.

-Aside from formal agendas, we also provide downloadable Meeting Agenda and Business Agenda samples.
+Aside from formal agendas, we also provide downloadable meeting agenda templates and business agenda samples and formal meeting agenda templates.
 They are kinds of a formal agenda that are used for their specific purposes.

 Formal Proposed Event Agenda Template